Searching for details:

 A frame of film footage apparently showing the Kosmos-57 spacecraft moments before liftoff.
 Notable is the protruding airlock visible on the right side of the payload fairing.
 Credit: RKK Energia

-A view transmitted by a TV camera from the interior of the Voskhod spacecraft during its pilotless flight.
+A view transmitted by a TV camera from the interior of the Voskhod spacecraft.
 Credit: Roskosmos